By Rachel Rosen

 CEOP's advice on meeting online friends in the offline world

-If your child does meet someone online (on Tinder or any other site), it’s always risky to meet up with them face to face.
+If your child does meet someone online (on Tinder or any other site, even one specifically for teens), it’s always risky to meet up with them face to face.
 If you think your child is considering meeting up with an online friend, you might want to remind them of the dangers and share these common sense rules for staying safer from CEOP:

 - Always meet and stay in a busy public place.